Stuff looking for a new home

 more to follow, including links to Darlene's and Appella's wish lists once those are created

-For TTCers to get to my place, bus 81 from Pape Station is generally the best to get here though depending on time(Sat 6AM till 6PM), South Leaside 88x (any but the 88C) from StClair station also comes right in front of the building.
+For TTCers to get to my place, bus 81 from Pape Station is generally the best to get here though depending on time(Sat 6AM till 6PM), South Leaside 88x (A or B, they circle around crossing in front of us) from StClair station also comes right in front of the building.
 Full directions and address available via email.